mithril-security/blindai/docs/docs/getting-started/confidential_computing.md

 + **AWS, as the cloud provider, their hardware and the enclave’s OS** must be **trusted**.
 That is because Nitro enclaves are designed to separate and isolate the host from the enclave and vice versa, but they do not protect against the cloud operator (AWS) or infrastructure. (*See our [Nitro guide](https://blindai.mithrilsecurity.io/en/latest/docs/concepts/SGX_vs_Nitro/#nitro-enclaves) for more information.*)

++ Whilst **Nitro enclaves** limit operations within enclaves by default (such as no durable storage, no network/interactive access), any of these features can be added back into an enclave application by the application provider, so we cannot assume a Nitro enclave will not have these features.
+In the case of BlindAI, we do not have durable storage or interactive access but we do add a Traffic Access Point (TAP) device which is used to facilitate network access for applications.
+And this, again, means we must trust the verified BlindAI application code!

 ## Conclusions
 ___________________________________________